Fluorescent-lamp formats: Colors

-Color is usually indicated by WW for warm white, EW for enhanced (neutral) white, CW for cool white, and D for the bluish daylight white.
+Colors using a calcium halophosphate formulation are usually indicated by WW for warm white, W for (neutral) white, CW for cool white, and D for the bluish daylight white.

+Philips and Osram use numeric color codes for tri-phosphor and multi-phosphor colors.
+The first digit indicates the color rendering index (CRI) of the lamp.
+If the first digit on a lamp says 8, then the CRI of that lamp will be approximately 85.
+The last two digits indicate the color temperature of the lamp in kelvins (K).
+For example, if the last two digits on a lamp say 41, that lamp's color temperature will be 4100 K, which is a common tri-phosphor cool white fluorescent lamp.

 BL is used for ultraviolet lamps commonly used in bug zappers.
 BLB is used for blacklight-blue lamps employing a Wood's glass envelope to filter out most visible light, commonly used in nightclubs.
 Other non-standard designations apply for plant lights or grow lights.

-Philips and Osram use numeric color codes for the colors.
-On tri-phosphor and multi-phosphor tubes, the first digit indicates the color rendering index (CRI) of the lamp.
-If the first digit on a lamp says 8, then the CRI of that lamp will be approximately 85.
-The last two digits indicate the color temperature of the lamp in kelvins (K).
-For example, if the last two digits on a lamp say 41, that lamp's color temperature will be 4100 K, which is a common tri-phosphor cool white fluorescent lamp.